frederic-perez/AmE-dictionary/data/dictionary.md

 __wracked__ _v_ :two: (wracked, wracking) Smash or break forcefully.
 __wraith__ _n_ :three: __1__ An apparition of a living person supposed to portend his or her death. __2__ A visible spirit. _Syn_ ghost
 __wrangle__ _v_ :two::hammer: (wrangling)
-__wrap (one's) head around it__ _idiom_ :six: To comprehend something that one considers challenging, confusing, or a foreign concept. _I'm trying to wrap my head around it._
+__wrap (one's) head around it__ _idiom_ :six: To comprehend something that one considers challenging, confusing, or a foreign concept. _I’m trying to wrap my head around it._
 __wrap up__ _phr v_ _informal_ To finish a job, meeting etc.
 __wrap__ :mute:[~~w~~rap]
 __wraparound season__